Q: How much does gallbladder surgery or removal cost?

 First, some prices for gall-bladder surgery

-We’re about to roll out a big dataset with cash or self-pay prices for bigger-ticket items, so we’ve learned a lot about what cash patients pay for things like gallbladder surgery.
+We have a big dataset with cash or self-pay prices for bigger-ticket items, so we’ve learned a lot about what cash patients pay for things like gallbladder surgery.
+To find prices, you need to look under gall bladder and also cholecystectomy, which is another word for this procedure.
+(In this data set, we were forced to use as much of the original provider’s nomenclature as possible, which makes the search a little puzzling.)

 At the Surgery Center of Oklahoma, in Oklahoma City, the price is $5,865, all-inclusive.
 So Evans could have gotten his entire operation for less than his co-pay, and also a round-trip airline ticket from Seattle to Oklahoma City, which is around $300, would have brought him in around $6,165 – just a smidge more than what he is being asked to pay – on top of the insurance company’s stated outlay of $15,754.15.

 The self-pay price for a gallbladder removal at Rochester General hospital in Rochester, N.Y., is $6,260.91, without anesthesia and doctor’s bill.
-Here’s Rochester’s general pricing page.
+Here’s Rochester’s general pricing page, from the web archive.
+(Update January 2019: It is no longer active on the site, having been replaced by this pricing page complying with the ruling that hospitals need to post prices as of Jan.
+1, 2019 — this price list is generally much less enlightening.)

-At the Banner Baywood Medical Center in Mesa, Ariz., the price for a laparoscopic gallbladder removal is $94,897 as a list price, but the self-pay discounted price is from $11,611 to $14,223.
+At the Banner Baywood Medical Center in Mesa, Ariz., the price for a laparoscopic gallbladder removal without complications is listed as $64,189, but the self-pay discounted price was listed from $9,608 to $12,240.
+You can download the price lists here for Arizona and here for Colorado.

 One friend who lives in the New York metro area told us about her gallbladder surgery that had a total bill of $13,975.21 — and the insurance company paid $7,752.57 and she paid $1,111.52.